DIY Napkin Treatment Using an Herb Bundle

 These won’t take much of your thyme

-Are you ready for an all-too-simple yet completely delicate and beautiful DIY napkin treatment for your place settings?
+Are you ready for an all-too-simple, yet completely delicate and beautiful DIY napkin treatment?
+Give your place settings a level up on the rest with this low-lift trick.
 Whether your gathering is a dinner party, outdoor farm-to-table meal, or morning brunch, these herb bundles will welcome your guest warmly.

 how to make napkins look good